FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 <h4>1) Upload the data set</h4>

-In Cloud Pak for Data, select Assets.
+In Watson Studio, select Assets.
 If not already open, click the 0100 data icon at the upper right of the panel to open the Files sub-panel.
 Then, click Load and browse the file customer-churn-analysis-V2.csv.

 ![Upload Data](readme_images/upload-data.png)

 After completing the steps to setting up your environment, you can now focus on the main topic of this tutorial, which is all about data.
 You’ll learn how to visualize it, then prepare and transform it so that it can be used to build optimized high-quality predictive models.

-<h4>2) Preview data in Cloud Pak for Data</h4>
+<h4>2) Preview data in Watson Studio</h4>

 After data is collected, the next step is referred to as the data understanding phase.
 This consists of activities that enable you to become familiar with the data, identify data quality problems, and discover first insights into the data.

-You can achieve this in Cloud Pak for Data by simple user interactions, without a single line of code.
-To view the data set in Cloud Pak for Data, locate the data asset and then click the name of the data set to open it.
+You can achieve this in Watson Studio by simple user interactions, without a single line of code.
+To view the data set in Watson Studio, locate the data asset and then click the name of the data set to open it.

 ![Select Data](readme_images/select-data.png)

-Cloud Pak for Data shows you a preview of the data in the Preview tab.
+Watson Studio shows you a preview of the data in the Preview tab.

 ![Preview Data](readme_images/preview-data.png)